Shivam171/pizza-rasoi/README.md

 - Node.js
 - MongoDB
 - Firebase Account (for image uploads)
-- Stripe Account (for payment processing)
+- Shopify or Stripe or RazorPay Account (for payment processing)

 ### Installation